pulumi/terraform-provider-google-beta/website/docs/r/compute_instance_template.html.markdown

     To create a machine with a [custom type][custom-vm-types] (such as extended memory), format the value like `custom-VCPUS-MEM_IN_MB` like `custom-6-20480` for 6 vCPU and 20GB of RAM.

 - - -

 * `name` - (Optional) The name of the instance template.
-If you leave this blank, Terraform will auto-generate a unique name.
+If you leave this blank, the provider will auto-generate a unique name.

 * `name_prefix` - (Optional) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.